About me

 We present new constructions and optimized implementations of DMPFs in different parameter regimes, providing significant efficiency savings over existing approaches.
 We showcase our new constructions within applications of pseudorandom correlation generators (PCGs) and 2-server private set intersection (PSI).

 Incorporating our tools into the state-of-the-art PCG for “silent” generation of binary multiplication triples (FOLEAGE, Bombar et al, ePrint’24) yields a ×2.68 improvement in throughput, with only ×1.4 blowup in the seed size.
-On a single core of our benchmark machine, our implementation silently generates up to 22.1 million triples per second, outperforming even the best “non-silent” protocol (Roy, CRYPTO’22), which generates 16 million triples per second.
+On a single core of our benchmark machine, our implementation silently generates up to 22.1 million triples per second, outperforming even the best “non-silent” protocol (Roy, CRYPTO’22), which generates 16 million triples per second. - A Modal Approach Towards Substitutions

 Dazhu Li, Sujata Ghosh, Fenrong Liu, Yaxin Tu

-Studia Logica Volume 111
+Studia Logica, Volume 111

 We discuss a simple logic to describe one of our favourite games from childhood, hide and seek, and show how a simple addition of an equality constant to describe the winning condition of the seeker makes our logic undecidable.
 There are certain decidable fragments of first-order logic which behave in a similar fashion with respect to such a language extension, and we add a new modal variant to that class.
 We discuss the relative expressive power of the proposed logic in comparison to the standard modal counterparts.
 We prove that the model checking problem for the resulting logic is P-complete.
-In addition, by exploring the connection with related product logics, we gain more insight towards having a better understanding of the subtleties of the proposed framework.
+In addition, by exploring the connection with related product logics, we gain more insight towards having a better understanding of the subtleties of the proposed framework. - On the Subtle Nature of a Simple Logic of the Hide and Seek Game

 Dazhu Li, Sujata Ghosh, Fenrong Liu, Yaxin Tu